ehus33/CheesyExtension/README.md

 # Say Cheese!

 Welcome to "Say Cheese!"
-This project is an extension designed to provide additional functionality to enhance your workflow.
+This project is an extension designed to provide additional functionality to enhance your workflow and see into the past.

 ## Table of Contents